Is Association membership voluntary?

 - Preferential pricing for continuing education sessions, annual conference and BCNA merchandise

 - Association member-only website with resources, advocacy updates and current news

 - No charge access to The Scrivener magazine (additional copies available for a fee)

 - Use of Association branded material (seals and logos)

 - Targeted promotional initiatives to highlight individual member practices

 If I’m not an Association member, how will it impact me?

 Some BCNA events and services are available to BCNA members only.
 For others, there may be non-member pricing to attend.
-The Association has taken over some of the work that the Society of Notaries Public of BC had done in past to support and assist notaries, including continuing education, the annual conference, marketing and promotion of notary services, media and public relations and advocacy to government and stakeholders.
+The Association has taken over some of the work that the Society of Notaries Public of BC had done in past to support and assist BC notaries, including continuing education, the annual conference, marketing and promotion of notary services, media and public relations and advocacy to government and stakeholders.
 The impact of not being a member would be not to have a voice or influence how these activities are conducted, not receiving The Scrivener magazine, not being able to stand for election to the board, or vote for Association directors.
-There will be other areas of difference such as pricing tiers for education sessions, conferences and notary merchandise.

 How is the Association board elected?

 The Association board is elected by the Association membership.
-Association Practicing members in good standing with the Association and the SNPBC and who have practiced for a minimum of 5 years can stand for election.
+Association Practicing members in good standing with the Association and the regulator of the profession and who have practiced for a minimum of 5 years can stand for election.